 Location: Bungy Jumping in Nepal is located 3 hour's drive from Kathmandu via the Arniko (Kathmandu/Lhasa) Highway towards Tibet.
 The site is located within 12km of the Tibetan border and the famous Friendship Bridge.

 The Gorge: Our Ultimate Bungee Jump Nepal trip takes place on a 166m wide steel suspension bridge over the Bhoti Kosi River.

-The Bridge: The Bridge is designed by the Swiss especially for bungee jumping with a 4x safety factor.
+The Bridge: The Bridge is designed by the Swiss, especially for bungee jumping with a 4x safety factor.
 The bridge has a loading factor of 250kg per running meter.
-This means that the bridge will hold 250 x 166 = 41,500kg or 4.5 tones and those are Swiss measurements!
-Over 6000 meters of steel wire was used to build the bridge Longest suspension bridge in Nepal.
+This means that the bridge will hold 250 x 166 = 41,500kg or 4.5 tons and those are Swiss measurements!
+Over 6000 meters of steel wire were used to build the bridge Longest suspension bridge in Nepal.
 Before its construction, locals walked five hours to cross this river gorge